Hunting mushrooms in Central Massachusetts, USA

 Hi, My name is Vladimir.

-I became interested in mushrooms in the Fall of 2002 when I first saw a 50 foot diameter ferry ring of mushrooms growing in Boynton Park, Worcester.
+I became interested in mushrooms in the Fall of 2002 when I first saw a 50 foot diameter fairy ring of mushrooms growing in Boynton Park, Worcester.
 I wanted to find out what the mushroom was.
 That started the obsession.

 I joined Boston Mycological Club and went out on their forays.
 In the spring of 2004, I went out three times with the Berkshire Mycological Society, on Morel hunts.
 I found my first Morel, for me, and for the club at hunt #2!
 At hunt #3 I went back to the fist hunt location and found 4 Morel there.
 I found 2 Morel at hunt #3.
 I then was able to find Morel closer to where I live.
 I like the way the Berkshire club is run.
 They have no dues nor any meetings to attend.
 They post their schedule on their web site to announce the forays.
 Instructions and maps are provided on the web site.
 I like this free and informal system.
 If I lived closer to the Berkshires, I would go out with them on a regular basis.